iaretechnician/barebones-masterserver-wiki/Game-Server-Tutorial-(uNET).md

 :fire: _Don't be discouraged by the length of this tutorial.
 All you'll actually need to do is add 3 scripts (that you don't even need to write) into the scene, and make a couple of small edits.
 If you know what you're doing, it's : 5 minutes tops_

+:information_source: You can find a scene of completed tutorial at `Barebones -> MasterServerTutorial -> Scenes -> MasterTutComplete`

 ## Overview

 General steps to setting up a game server are as follows: